yakovdan/tensorflow-yolov4-tflite/README.md

 pip install -r requirements-gpu.txt

 ```
-If installing GPU version with Pip, you need to install CUDA and cuDNN in your system.
+**Note:** If installing GPU version with Pip, you need to install CUDA and cuDNN in your system.
 You can find the tutorial for Windows [here](https://www.youtube.com/watch?v=PlW9zAg4cx8).
 # Performance
 <p align="center"><img src="data/performance.png" width="640"\></p>